it-novum/openITCOCKPIT/app/docs/en/dashboard/dashboard.md

 #### <i class="fa fa-list-alt"></i> Host status list

-Shows you hosts with different states in a listing, which automatically browses through the pages after the configured interval.
+Shows you hosts with different states in a listing, which automatically browses through the pages by the configured interval.

 You can configure the following:
 * **Pause scrolling** - Pause the scroll animation.